-We have been honored to host the local Transgender Day of Remembrance in our sanctuary for the past two years.
+We have been honored to host the local Transgender Day of Remembrance in our sanctuary.

-HVUUC has staffed a table at the Pride Community End of Summer Festival for the last two years.
+HVUUC has staffed a table at the Pride Community End of Summer Festival for the several years.

 For at least 8 years HVUUC has joyfully marched in the local Martin Luther King Day parades in Kingsport or Johnson City.

-Comprehensive sexuality education—HVUUC offers the Our Whole Lives (OWL) comprehensive sexuality education program for grades 7–12.
+Comprehensive sexuality education—HVUUC offers the Our Whole Lives (OWL) comprehensive sexuality education program for grades 7–12 and grades 4-6.
 OWL equips participants with accurate, age-appropriate information in six subject areas: human development, relationships, personal skills, sexual behavior, sexual health, and society and culture.